If someone asked you to look a stranger directly in the eye for three solid minutes, do you think you could do it?

-So, how did this simple endeavour change me you ask?
+So, how did this simple endeavor change me you ask?

-Well, after this experience, I have started to make small efforts to say good morning as I pass people on the street, or to say hi to someone when they sit next to me on the subway.
-I have found that this helps with my inner self-confidence and makes me an, overall, happier person.
+Well, after this experience, I have started to make small efforts to say good morning as I pass people on the street, or to say hi to someone when they sit next to me on the train.
+I have found that this helps with my inner self-confidence and makes me a happier person.
 Also, saying hello could really turn someone else’s day around.
-Most importantly, I realized that taking the time to truly see someone can be a positive force for good.
-And, I must say, I enjoyed myself thoroughly.
+Most importantly, I realized that taking the time to truly see someone can be a positive force for good, and, I must say, I enjoyed myself thoroughly.

 “And if your mind wanders a thousand times, gently and kindly bring it back a thousand times.” – Gina